Application process Your application and admissions process at SRH Berlin

 When does the Welcome Week take place?

 What is happening during the Welcome Week?
-Click on the plan of your school to find out more about the programme and the schedule:
+Please find the programme per school here:

-When will the Admission Check for the Winter Semester 2023/24 take place?
+When will the Admission Check for the Summer Semester 2024 take place?

 During the Admission Check, we check your original documents.